 No Equipment Exercises For Women

-You don’t even need adjustable dumbbells or kettlbells.
-You can use your own bodyweight as the weight.
+You don’t even need adjustable dumbbells or kettlebells.
+You can use your own body weight as the weight.
 Here are some examples:

 - Chest / Triceps

 - Raised Push-Ups

 - Curl and row something heavy—like a 4L / 1 gallon water jug

 - If you have access to a pull-up bar, lowered chin-ups work great

 - Leg Raises

 - Bodyweight Squats

 - Bodyweight Split Squats